mehulagg/gitlab/doc/administration/auth/ldap/index.md

 Normally, if you specify `simple_tls` it will be on port 636, while `start_tls` (StartTLS) would be on port 389. `plain` also operates on port 389.
 Removed values: `tls` was replaced with `start_tls` and `ssl` was replaced with `simple_tls`.

-LDAP users must have an email address set, regardless of whether it is used to sign in.
+LDAP users must have a set email address, regardless of whether or not it's used to sign in.

 ### Example Configurations **(CORE ONLY)**